 Provable Privacy for PIR and LDP.
 The PIR protocol is applied as the post-processing to the query results that guarantees $\epsilon$ -LDP.
+The index (w.r.t. the domain) can be public knowledge and shared to users.
 The PIR protocol does not cause any additional information leakage since the query results are retrieved based on the encrypted location by employing the provably secure cryptographic technique.
 From the viewpoint of the server, the PIR request might be originated from any user.
-Therefore, the probability to identify every user as the querying user is exactly 1/n (for all the users).
+Therefore, the probability to identify every user as the querying user is exactly $\frac{1}{n}$ (for all the users).
 Thus, it does not cause additional leakage from such random guess either (after the private data collection with $\epsilon$ -LDP).